aospapp/aosp/packages/modules/SdkExtensions/README.md

 ## Developer information

-### Adding a new extension version
+### Adding a new extension
-For every new Android SDK level a new extension version should be defined.
-These are the steps necessary to do that:
+An extension is a way to group a set of modules so that they are versioned together.
+We currently define a new extension for every Android SDK level that introduces new modules.
+Every module shipped in previous versions are also part of the new extension.
+For example, all the R modules are part of both the R extensions and the S extensions.

+The steps to define a new extension are:
-- Add the new modules in this extension version to the SdkModule enum in sdk.proto.
+- Add any new modules to the SdkModule enum in sdk.proto.
+- Add the binary "current sdk version" proto to the apexes of the new modules.
 - Update `derive_sdk.cpp` by:
  * mapping the modules' package names to the new enum values
- * creating a new set with the new enum values
+ * creating a new set with the new enum values of the modules relevant for this extension.
  * set a new sysprop to the value of `GetSdkLevel` with the new enum set
- * add a unit test to `derive_sdk_test.cpp` verifying the new extensions works
+ * add a unit test to `derive_sdk_test.cpp` verifying the new extensions work
 - Make the `SdkExtensions.getExtensionVersion` API support the new extensions.
 - Extend the CTS test to verify the above two behaviors.
-- Update `RollbackManagerServiceImpl#getExtensionVersions` to account for the new extension version.